vokenboy/Rock-Paper-Scissors/README.md

 Free and open source!

-main.py is my own creation for the first time!

 other .py files are upcoming to experiment a better code.

 also testing how the git works...